Religious Education: Statement of Intent

-Religious Education is at the core of the curriculum at Christ the King Catholic High School.
-The department fully supports the school’s mission to nurture our students both academically and spiritually and is a key component in contributing to the strong Catholic ethos with our school.
+Religious Education is at the core of the curriculum for Christ the King Catholic High School.
+The subject supports the school mission to nurture our students spirtually, acdemically and personally.
+Students at both key stages study Religious Education for 10% of their curriculum entitlement.

 The curriculum at Christ the King Catholic High School follows the guidance of the Diocese of Lancaster Curriculum Framework.
 At each key stage, students explore Religious Education through Revelation, The Church, Life in Christ and Celebration, tying into key Church documents to enable students to deepen their religious and theological understanding and to be able to communicate this effectively.

 Students begin their study of the Religious Education curriculum at Christ the King Catholic High School by exploring our school and parish community, where students discover the school’s mission and its context within the Parish of John XXIII.
 The history and tradition of the Church is central to the curriculum with learning centred on the gospels and the life of Jesus Christ.
 Students are encouraged to take practical actions from this learning, therefore the department is central to the school’s charity work, as the RE curriculum aims to develop learners that can take their lessons beyond the classroom setting and applying them to their daily lives by becoming stewards of the gospel.

 Study of community develops further across Key Stage 3 to look at humans as global citizens.
 Students study global issues in the light of Christ and Church teaching, responding to the needs of the world around us, especially through charities such as CAFOD.
 Students reach wider with the of study world faith, and explore the traditions and practices of Judaism, Islam, Buddhism, Hinduism and Sikhism at Key Stage 3 with a greater depth study of Judaism at Key Stage 4.
 This choice follows the direction of the Bishop of Lancaster and supports the study of Foundational Catholic Theology for GCSE.